On This Page

 Multi-Page Document Handling

-Document segmentation helps identify logical document boundaries in large scanned batches.
+Document segmentation helps identify logical document boundaries in large scanned batches and multipage submissions.

 Synthetic Parsing Pipeline Evolution